Study Abroad Program Overview

-BNU also welcomes an increasing number of international students into all schools and departments, with a growing number of courses now taught in English.
+UCEAP students are welcomed into regular schools and departments for select courses, with a growing number of courses taught in English.

 Students attend classes with international and/or host country students.